Restrictions On Abortion Medication Deserve A Second Look, Says A Former FDA Head

 I would say that women are making a serious choice about whether or not to have abortion.
 And I think that one has to weigh the serious sequelae of carrying a pregnancy to term and the trauma that often comes with that, versus some psychological experience that some patients may have.
 But I think that most women make this decision quite seriously.
 They oftentimes make it in consultation with their physician.
 And I think that it offers them an opportunity to do what they know best.

-Luisa Torres is an AAAS Mass Media Fellow on NPR's science desk.
+Luisa Torres is an AAAS mass media fellow on NPR's science desk.
 She's on Twitter at @luisatorresduq.